What Are Circadian Rhythm Sleep Disorders?

 Questions?
 Read our Non-24 Q&A document

-Advanced Sleep Phase Syndrome (ASPS) (also called Advanced Sleep Phase Disorder, ASPD) is characterized by bedtime and wake-up time much earlier than normal, although sleep quality is normal.
-People with ASPS may fall sleep at 6 or 8 p.m. and awaken about eight hours later.
-While the disorder appears to be much less common than its opposite, DSPS, it may simply be that it is diagnosed less often, since people with ASPS are generally able to maintain a normal 9 - 5 workday without difficulty.
+Advanced Sleep Phase Disorder (ASPD) (also called Advanced Sleep Phase Syndrome, ASPS) is characterized by bedtime and wake-up time much earlier than normal, although sleep quality is normal.
+People with ASPD may fall sleep at 6 or 8 p.m. and awaken about eight hours later.
+While the disorder appears to be much less common than its opposite, DSPS, it may simply be that it is diagnosed less often, since people with ASPD are generally able to maintain a normal 9 - 5 workday without difficulty.

 Irregular Sleep-Wake Disorder (ISWD) is characterized by at least three sleep episodes per 24-hour period, irregularly from day to day.
 It most commonly occurs in elderly persons with dementia.
 It also occurs in some children with developmental disorders, including autism spectrum disorders.
 Finally ISWD can be a consequence of brain tumors or traumatic brain injury in both children and adults.
 It can cause social, familial and work problems.